IonQ: Technology

 IonQ and some experts claim that trapped ions could provide a number of benefits over other physical qubit types in several measures, such as accuracy, scalability, predictability, and coherence time.
 Others criticize the slow operational times and relative size of trapped ion hardware, claiming other qubit technologies are just as promising.

+IonQ was selected by the Defense Advanced Research Projects Agency (DARPA) to participate in Stage B of the Quantum Benchmarking Initiative (QBI), joining ten other leading companies in the quantum computing industry.
+This selection follows IonQ’s successful completion of Stage A, which required participants to outline a path to developing utility-scale quantum computers.
+The QBI program seeks to assess whether a practical, industrially useful quantum computer can be realized by 2033.